alfaro96/scikit-lr/README.md

 ### Testing

-After installation, you can launch the test suite from outside the source directory (you will need to have ``pytest`` >= 4.6.4 installed):
+After installation, you can launch the test suite from outside the source directory (you will need to have ``pytest (>= 5.0.1)`` installed):

 ```
 pytest sklr
 ```

+## Project history

+The project was started in 2019 as the Ph.D.
+Thesis of Juan Carlos Alfaro Jiménez, whose advisors are Juan Ángel Aledo Sánchez and José Antonio Gámez Martín.

 ## Help and support